FancyGamer123/curriculum-2016H/chapter5-site-structure.md

 ## Site structure

 ### URL
 Uniform Resource Locators (URL) are used to link to another document or resource.
-This can be a link to another web site, or to an external style sheet, script, image, submit a form, or any other resource.
+This can be a link to another web site, an external style sheet, script, image, submit a form, or any other resource.
 URLs can also be used to link to sections within the same document.

 The URL specifies the precise location of a resource on the Internet.
 They follow a protocol, a set of rules defining how information is exchanged between two resources, and web browsers communicate using Hypertext Transfer Protocol(HTTP).
 URLs for all web pages must start with the scheme "http" or "https" (secure HTTP).
 Other internet resources use different protocols, and have different scheme names, such as ftp.